MedBlog

 Most patients will fully recover at home without medical treatment.
 In rare instances of severe infection, effective treatment is readily available.

-The monkeypox virus is named due to its origins in the Congo, and the two predominant strains are Congo and West African.
-However, researchers are rallying to rename the disease due to the discriminatory and geographic stigmas associated with it.
+The virus was initially called monkeypox due to its origins in the Congo.
+However, researchers successfully rallied in 2022 to rename the disease mpox due to the discriminatory and geographic stigmas associated with the original name.

 Being bitten by or exposed to an infected animal can transfer the virus to humans.
 The current outbreak appears to be travel-related and from person-to-person spread.

-Approximately 99% of patients with the current strain of monkeypox make a full recovery, though in severe cases infection can be fatal.
+Approximately 99% of patients with the current strain of mpox make a full recovery, though in severe cases infection can be fatal.
 Learn more from the CDC.

 Anyone exposed to the virus can be infected.
 People who are at increased risk include: